 In 2022, our Compensation Committee, in consultation with FW Cook, conducted a review of the design of our long-term incentive program.
 Based on this review, the Compensation Committee determined to adopt a new, simplified long-term incentive program for our executive officers.
-Similar to the 2021 long-term incentive program, the design of the 2022 program is intended to directly align the interests of our executive officers with those of our stockholders, to give our executive officers a strong incentive to maximize stockholder returns on a long-term basis, and to aid in our recruitment and retention of key executive talent necessary to ensure our continued success.
+The design of the 2022 program is intended to directly align the interests of our executive officers with those of our stockholders, to give our executive officers a strong incentive to maximize stockholder returns on a long-term basis, and to aid in our recruitment and retention of key executive talent necessary to ensure our continued success.

-In 2022, our long-term incentive program provides for the delivery of long-term incentive awards through a combination of the following two award vehicles:
+In 2022, our long-term incentive program provided for the delivery of long-term incentive awards through a combination of the following two award vehicles:

-LTI Vehicle Performance Period Weighting Performance Restricted Stock Units A three-year performance period beginning February 17, 2022 and ending December 31, 2024 Approximately one-half of total target award Restricted Stock Awards N/A - Shares vest in three equal annual installments beginning on December 31st of the grant year, subject to continued employment Approximately one-half of total target award
+LTI Vehicle Performance Period Weighting Performance Restricted Stock Units A three-year performance period beginning February 17, 2022 and ending December 31, 2024 Approximately one-half of total target award Restricted Stock Awards N/A - Shares vest in three equal annual installments beginning on December 31 st of the grant year, subject to continued employment Approximately one-half of total target award

-The performance restricted stock unit ("PBSU") award is the new element of our long-term incentive program, and it is the performance-contingent award which replaced the performance-contingent restricted stock unit award and the cash-settled performance units.
-The PRSU award rewards executives for total shareholder return to stockholders through the Company's stock price appreciation and declared dividends.
-We use absolute cumulative total shareholder return as the principal performance award because the Compensation Committee believes it is the ultimate measure of the Company's achievement for its stockholders over the long term.
-The PRSUs have both upside and downside potential based on positive or negative cumulative total shareholder return performance.
+The PRSU award is the new element of our long-term incentive program, and it is the performance-contingent award which replaced the performance-contingent restricted stock unit award and the cash-settled performance units in the 2021 long-term incentive program.
+The PRSU award rewards executives for total shareholder return as measured by the Company's stock price appreciation and declared dividends.
+We use absolute cumulative total shareholder return as the sole performance metric for the award because the Compensation Committee believes it is the ultimate measure of the Company's achievement for its stockholders over the long term.
+The PRSUs have both upside potential and downside risk based on positive or negative cumulative total shareholder return performance.
 Vesting of the PRSU award occurs at the end of the performance period, which is December 31, 2024 for the 2022 awards, and vested PRSUs are subject to an additional one-year holding period following the vesting date.
 Vesting is dependent upon meeting a three-year threshold level of absolute cumulative total shareholder return, and participants are eligible to earn up to 150% of their target award.
-For example, if at the end of the three-year performance do 150% of their target award.
-For example, if at the end of the three-year performance do 150% of their target award.
-For example, if at the end of the three-year performance in the 20-day trading average stock price through the vesting date) plus the value of reinturested dividends paid has increased by 125% from the 20-day trading average stock price through the vesting date) plus the value of reinturested dividends paid has increased by 125% for the 120% of the units granted ("Increased by 125%, the number of units granted ("Increased by 125%, the number of units granted ("Increased by 125%, the number of units granted ("Increased by 125%).
-We number of units granted ("Increased by 125%) is unit to the programance.
-The programance is units at the end of the three-year performance period is below the Thres
+To earn the target award at the end of the three-year performance period, our stock price (calculated based on the 20-day trading average through the vesting date) plus the value of reinvested dividends paid ("Dividend-Adjusted Ending Price") must increase by 15% from the 20-day trading average stock price through the grant date.
+No PRSUs will be earned by executive officers if the cumulative total shareholder return at the end of the three-year performance period is below the threshold performance level, and executive officers cannot earn more than 150% of the number of units granted if performance exceeds the maximum performance level.
+The following table reflects potential performance and payout percentages.
+Performance between these points will be linearly interpolated.

-Perfor mance Pa yout
+Perform ance Pa Payout

-Performance Level TSR Above Target Absolute TSR Shares Earned Value Delivered(1)
+Performance Level Dividend-Adjusted Ending Price Above Target Absolute TSR Shares Earned Value Delivered(1)

 Maximum +50.0% +72.5% 150% 259%

 +25.0% +43.8% 125% 180%

 Target 0.0% +15.0% 100% 115%

 (13.0%) 0.0% 87% 87%

 Threshold (50.0%) (42.5%) 50% 29%

 <(50.0%) <(42.5%) 0% 0%